For those that are interested we offer a chaplaincy service.

 If you would like to talk with someone about your spiritual needs, or simply connect with someone who is ready to listen to your concerns with empathy and support, please do contact us.

-We also run group Bible studies each week for anyone that is interested in looking at some of the bigger questions of life and what the Bible has to say about them.
+We also run a group Bible study each week for anyone that is interested in looking at some of the bigger questions of life and what the Bible has to say about them.

 *Religion or belief is as defined in the 2006 Equality Act: